dwmarshall/treegraft/README.md

 ```

 If you include `treegraft::default` in the runlist and set `node['treegraft']['root']` to `/arbitrary`, then Chef will touch the file `/arbitrary/empty_file.txt`.

 ## Use Case

 The use case for which this cookbook was written is that of using a cookbook to manage files in source code repositories, which are typically not rooted at `/`.

+## Libraries

+This cookbook makes available a method `Treegraft.lookup_path` that can be used to create a list of places that a resources `source` property should check.
+See its source or tests for more details.

 ## Limitations